parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/index.md

     <p>Create your account through OneLab interface, schedule your experiments and manage the resources through the dashboard control
     </p></div>
     <div class="col-md-3">
     <h4>2.
-Select resources</h4>
+Book a timeslot</h4>
-    <p>Choose number, type and schedule the nodes for your personal experiment.
+    <p>At your time... in your prefered day!
+With few clicks the whole platform are entirely available for your tests.
     </p></div>
     <div class="col-md-3">
     <h4>3.
 Configure nodes</h4>